Simple Native Interface Specification (SNI)

 There are strong constraints on arguments given by Java methods to native functions:

-• Only base types, array of base types are allowed in the parameters.
+• Only base types and array of base types are allowed in the parameters.
 No other objects can be passed: the native functions cannot access Java objects field nor methods.

 Startup